Setsu: Appearances

 In Gnosia, Setsu, along with 13 other non-player characters, boards a refugee ship to escape the Gnosia; however, due to a Gnosia getting on board and a resulting paradox, Setsu and the player-character find themselves in a loop.
 The two work together to escape from the loop, accomplishing this by each gathering information for the Silver Key, an entity that puts a person through a loop in order to get information.
 Their goal is to gather enough information on each crew member that the Silver Key ends the loops.

 As the player progresses through the story, they eventually find themselves in the beginning of the story, where Setsu nearly dies.
 In order to save them, the player gives them their Silver Key, which puts them in the loop but keeps them alive.

-They appear in an anime adaptation of the video game, where they voiced by Ikumi Hasegawa in Japanese, and Morgan Berry in English.
+They appear in an anime adaptation of the video game, where they are voiced by Ikumi Hasegawa in Japanese, and Morgan Berry in English.